alirios/RogueCaves/readme.md

 --------------------------
 Added
 -----
-* ALife can path a bit better
+* ALife can path a bit better.
+No longer teleports.
+* Optimized A*

 Previous Version: 4.7.2012A
 --------------------------